The Home Depot Pro

-The Home Depot Pro, headquartered in Jacksonville, Florida, is one wholesale distributor and direct marketer of maintenance, repair and operations (MRO) products for non-industrial businesses in the United States.
+The Home Depot Pro, headquartered in Jacksonville, Florida, is a wholesale distributor and direct marketer of maintenance, repair and operations (MRO) products for non-industrial businesses in the United States.
 The Home Depot Pro distributes products such as HVAC, janitorial supplies, plumbing supplies, and security supplies.

 The Home Depot Pro was established in 1978 formerly known as Wilmar Industries, founded by William S. Green.
-In 2000 Wilmar acquired Barnett together forming the company Interline Brands.
-Gradually Interline Brands diversified their customer base through the acquisitions of Sexauer, Trayco, Barnett, U.S. Lock, Leran Gas Products, Maintenance USA, Hardware Express, and janitorial supply distributors AmSan, Clean Source and Jan Pak.
-In 2015 Interline Brands merged five of its janitorial brands into one unified brand called Supply Works.
+In 2000, Wilmar acquired Barnett together forming the company Interline Brands.
+Gradually, Interline Brands diversified their customer base through the acquisitions of Sexauer, Trayco, Barnett, U.S. Lock, Leran Gas Products, Maintenance USA, Hardware Express, and janitorial supply distributors AmSan, Clean Source and Jan Pak.
+In 2015, Interline Brands merged five of its janitorial brands into one unified brand called Supply Works.
 On July 22, 2015, The Home Depot acquired Interline Brands for $1.6 billion.
 Interline Brands was rebranded in 2018 as The Home Depot Pro.
 The former brand names of Interline Brands were renamed to The Home Depot Pro Multifamily, The Home Depot Pro Speciality Trades, and The Home Depot Pro Institutional.

 History

 Wilmar Industries

 The origin of Interline Brands first began with Wilmar Supply Company in 1978.
 Wilmar was a hardware store in Collingswood, New Jersey founded by William (Bill) Green and his father Martin Green.
 To expand its business beyond retail it began selling MRO products to area apartment complexes and then expanded geographically by distributing to multi-family housing businesses.
 Wilmar went public in 1996 and purchased 14 regional competing businesses before acquiring the Sexauer Group, an established distributor of plumbing products to institutions, in 1999.
 A leveraged buyout in May 2000 took the company private in preparation for the next stage of growth.
 Wilmar acquired Barnett, Inc. because the two businesses were very similar, but each targeted a different customer base.
-Wilmar's customers performed facility maintenance, while Barnett sold to locksmiths, retail hardware, and contractors.
+Wilmar's customers were people who did facility maintenance work, while Barnett sold to locksmiths, retail hardware, and contractors.

-Wilmar Industries acquired Barnett in September 2000 and renamed the umbrella company, Interline Brands in June 2001.
+Wilmar Industries acquired Barnett in September 2000 and renamed the umbrella company Interline Brands in June 2001.
 Their guiding principle was to "change as little as possible about the way our customers currently do business with us".

 Each of the businesses (including Sexauer) retained their identity from the customer's point of view, including salesmen, telephone numbers, products, etc. They realized the value of each company's brand, and preserved sales/marketing relationships built over the years.
 What did change was behind the scenes in accounting, distribution, and administration, realizing economies of scale.
 In 2000, Interline had a total of 76 distribution centers, which they were able to shrink to 56 in 2004.
 A 319,000 sq ft (29,600 m2) national distribution center in Nashville, Tennessee was opened in 2001, reducing the inventory required at the local distribution centers and improving delivery times.
 In late 2004 Interline went public as NYSE: IBI but was later delisted in September 2012 to become privatized.